-With its ethos of Italian artistry and exquisite handmade tiles, Decoratori Bassanesi joins the Artedomus stable to bring Australian designers three new tile collections.
+With its ethos of Italian artistry and exquisite handmade tiles, Decoratori Bassanesi joins the Artedomus stable to bring Australian designers four new tile collections.
 Their magic lies in their tactile detailing and dynamic pattern play.

 Established in Italy in 1988, Decoratori Bassanesi is renowned for its incredible handmade tiles which bring a distinctly contemporary aesthetic to decorative surfaces.
 Through its many incredible collections it has expanded the dialogues of tradition to encompass modern Italian artistry and progressive approaches to materiality.